tomdee/calico-docker-prototype/L2RoutedPrototype.md

 Next create some containers, and network them.
 The simplest way of doing this is as follows.

-+ Create the container with a command something like
++ Create another ssh session to the host you want the container on, and create the container with a command something like:

         docker run -i -t --net=none --name=192_168_1_1 calico:util